 and, substituting into the expression for g(E) we have:

-term is an area element on the constant-E surface.
+where the term is an area element on the constant-E surface.
 The clear implication of the equation for g(E) is that at the k-points where the dispersion relation has an extremum, the integrand in the DOS expression diverges.
 The Van Hove singularities are the features that occur in the DOS function at these k-points.

 A detailed analysis[4] shows that there are four types of Van Hove singularities in three-dimensional space, depending on whether the band structure goes through a local maximum, a local minimum or a saddle point.
 In three dimensions, the DOS itself is not divergent although its derivative is.
 The function g(E) tends to have square-root singularities (see the Figure) since for a spherical free electron Fermi surface